playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 isSameShape(obj1, obj2, "similar"); // true
 ```

-While #1 and #2 are strict requirements, the number of properties can shift a bit and still be considered of a similar "shape," even if it's not an exact match.
+While #1 and #2 are strict requirements, the number of properties can shift slightly and still be considered a similar "shape," even if it's not an exact match.

-You can visualize an object's _shape_ as comparing two geometrical shapes to one another: A triangle is not the same as a diamond.
+You can visualize an object's _shape_ by comparing two geometrical shapes to one another: A triangle is not the same as a diamond.

 ![A red diamond is roughly the same as a red diamond, but a red diamond isn't roughly the same as a triangle](./same_color_shapes.svg)